watir/watirbook/installation-ubuntu.md

      * rubygems1.9.1
     Try: sudo apt-get install <selected package>

 Looks like we did not get any version installed.
-Install rubygems1.8 with `sudo apt-get install rubygems1.8`:
+You should skip installing Rubygems with apt-get, you will see in why in a minute.
+I will install rubygems1.8 with `sudo apt-get install rubygems1.8`:

     zeljko@ubuntu:~$ sudo apt-get install rubygems1.8
     Reading package lists...
 Done